planet-nine-app/sessionless/README.md

 `verifySignature(message: String, signature: String, publicKey: String)`: verifies a given signature with a public key

 `createUUID()`: creates a unique UUID for a user

+### Contributing

+To add to this repo, feel free to make a pull request.
+The following criteria will be used to determine whether to mergeor not:

+* Are there comprehensive tests for all client and server code that covers the five APIs?
+* Is the crypto library used well known for that language and actively maintained?
+* Has the README been updated for that specific language?